-The team should focus on how the provider uses information to monitor and support learners' well-being and progress.
+The team should consider any other data the school wishes to share, for example behaviour referrals.
+However, inspectors should focus on how the school uses this information to monitor and support pupils' wellbeing and progress.

-Inspectors should evaluate how well staff and governors/directors understand and implement the provider's safeguarding policies and procedures, for example in the following areas:
+Inspectors should evaluate how well staff and governors understand and implement the school's safeguarding procedures, for example in the following areas:

-- the recording and management of incidents of bullying - child protection - safe recruitment of staff and volunteers - first aid - welfare of learners with medical conditions or personal care needs - welfare of learners on vocational placements - · safety on educational visits - site security, where appropriate to the nature of provision - the management of learner discipline including physical intervention and restraint - the management of transport including traffic on the provider's site, where appropriate - training and staff understanding of these important areas of practice
+- the recording and management of incidents of bullying

+- child protection

+- safe recruitment of staff and volunteers

+- first aid

+- · welfare of pupils with medical conditions

+- welfare of pupils on vocational placements

+- · safety on educational visits

+- school security

+- the management of pupil discipline including physical intervention and restraint

+- the management of transport including traffic on the school site

+- arrangements for the use of Liberty Protection Safeguards where appropriate for young people aged sixteen and above.

 Inspectors should assess carefully not only whether these documents exist, but their quality and crucially, how well they are understood and applied.
-These policies should cover services that extend beyond the working day (e.g., where provided, community activities on the provider's premises.)
+These policies should cover services that extend beyond the school day (e.g. where provided, community activities on school premises.)

-In addition inspectors will consider other aspects of safeguarding.
+In addition the following inspection areas will include aspects of safeguarding.